Skip to main content

 Overcoming Challenges with Poorly Soluble Molecules in Early Development

-In early development, the main goal for a new chemical entity (NCE) is to demonstrate proof of concept (POC) in patients in the most time- and cost-effective way possible.
-Typically, simple, fit-for-purpose formulations are used in first-in-human (FIH) studies, in order to minimize upfront development time and CMC (chemistry, manufacturing, and controls) costs prior to generating clinical safety and pharmacokinetic (PK) data.
-However, given the increasing number of poorly soluble active pharmaceutical ingredients (APIs) in the industry development pipeline, this approach has limitations, especially where enabling formulation technologies may be required to ensure adequate bioavailability.
-Relying on surrogate tools to predict human exposure presents risks, and there is a high probability that a bridging study to a suitable dosage form will be needed prior to the patient POC trial.
-This points to a need for a more streamlined strategy for the development of poorly soluble molecules.
+Typically, simple, fit-for-purpose formulations are used in first-in-human studies to minimize upfront development time and CMC costs prior to generating clinical safety and pharmacokinetic data.
+However, given the increasing number of poorly soluble active pharmaceutical ingredients in the industry development pipeline, this approach has limitations, especially where enabling formulation technologies may be required to ensure adequate bioavailability.

-In this article, we review some recent scientific posters published by Quotient Sciences that highlight innovative strategies to overcome challenges with poorly soluble molecules in early development.
+In this article, we review some scientific posters published by Quotient Sciences that highlight innovative strategies to overcome challenges with poorly soluble molecules in early development.

 Access the poster